NatheSief/NatheSief/README.md

 <img src="./imgs/luffyg5.png" title="Banner">

 # Hi 👋, I'm Nathe
-> I'm a student at 42 paris since November 2023.
-I plan to specialize myself in the game-dev universe actually and I'm looking for an attendance in Netherlands.
+> I've been a student at 42 paris from November 2023 to April 2025.
+I plan to specialize myself in the game-dev universe actually and I'm currently lokking for some freelances missions in arious fields to expand my knowledges.

 # Actually working on :